|1st Place||City of Onkaparinga, SA|

-|3rd Place||City of Vincent, WA|
+|3rd Place||City of Subiaco, WA|

-|New Zealand||Bay of Plenty Regional Council|
+|New Zealand||Western Bay of Plenty District Council|

 |Victoria||Glen Eira City Council|

 After taking the trophy at the 2019 Australian Management Challenge final in Darwin, we caught up with the winning team members of South Australia's City of Onkaparinga to ask them a few questions.
 This is what they told us: